reedhedges/AMRISim/README.md

 Run "make" to build.

 On Windows, MinGW and MSYS should be used.
-GTK+ does not need tobe installed on Windows, a local copy is used.
+GTK+ does not need to be installed on Windows, a local copy is used.

 Detailed build instructions for each platform are available in [BUILD.md](BUILD.md).